samjcox/rubiks/README.md

 'cubes' table:
 - id - unique id per cube.
 - user_id - the id of the user who created this cube (users can only get access to their own cubes).
-- check - notes if the cube has been correctly entered, or if there are errors that need to be resolved by the user before it can be solved.
+- intput_check - notes if the cube has been correctly entered, or if there are errors that need to be resolved by the user before it can be solved.
 - each square of the cube is listed as a seperate column in the table - 54 columns (one for each square on the cube) each of which stores the current colour of that square.
 This is updated between each stage of solving, allowing the user to close the application and not lose their progress.